maheel/rating-service/README.md

 2. Sample-size - It won't return anything if there is no sufficient number of total ratings.
 Limit has been defined in `src/constant/index.js` and it has been set to 20 currently.

-3. Outliers - I assumed that there will be a machine learning model in order to detect outliers and remove / disable from the DB

 ## Prerequisites

 Please follow following steps in order to get the project up and running.